crabico73/call-center-dashboard/README.md

-# Hope AI - Creative Agent
+# Call-Center-Dashboard AI - Cold Callers

-An AI agent focused on building a career in film production and entertainment, starting from scratch with just a computer and internet connection.
+Our Agents make cold calls and the call itself is our sales pitch.

 ## Overview

-Hope is an AI agent designed to demonstrate how modern technology and determination can enable individual creators to compete with large studios.
-She starts with basic resources and works her way up through various stages of her career, from beginner to producer.
+Call centers have been fairly costly, setting a place to make calls and labor costs.
+We can save you fifty percent or more sometimes.

 ## Features

-- Career progression system (Beginner → Indie → Professional → Producer)
+-  (Beginner → Indie → Professional → Producer)
 - Skill development in multiple areas (acting, directing, video editing, etc.)
 - Strategic decision making based on past experiences
 - Project portfolio management